NLnetLabs/routinator/README.md

 format into `$HOME/.rpki-cache/tals`.

-Now Routinator will rsync the entire RPKI repository to your machine (which will take a while), validate it and produce a long list of AS numbers and prefixes.
+Now Routinator will rsync the entire RPKI repository to your machine (which will take a while during the first run), validate it and produce a long list of AS numbers and prefixes.

-When running, you might get rsync errors, such as from rpki.cnnic.cn.
+When running, you might get rsync errors, such as from rpki.cnnic.cn which isn’t reachable.
+These servers will be ignored and tried again on the next run, so you ignore the errors.
-You can ignore these.
-Certainly, Routinator will.

-Note that the `--release` flag is important as the produced binary is about ten times faster than the one built while not providing that flag.

-There is a number of command line options available.
-You can have cargo pass them to the executable after a double hyphen.
-For instance, if you want to find out about them, run
+There are a number of command line options available.
+You can  find out about them by running

 ```bash
 routinator -h